DanyilT/WebDev/ATB-Market/README.md

 2. Navigate to the project folder:
     - For Windows:
          ```sh
-         cd WebDev\ATB Market
+         cd WebDev\ATB-Market
          ```
     - For macOS and Linux:
          ```sh
-         cd Python/ATB Market
+         cd Python/ATB-Market
          ```

 #### Downloading the ZIP File

 1. Download the ZIP file from the [GitHub repository](https://github.com/DanyilT/WebDev.git) and extract it.
-2. Navigate to the project folder in the extracted directory (`Python/ATB Market`).
+2. Navigate to the project folder in the extracted directory (`Python/ATB-Market`).

 ### Running the Project